The best home insurance companies for hurricane insurance

 Best overall: Amica

 Why we chose it: Amica writes home insurance in every hurricane-prone state.
-It has topped J.D.
-Power’s list of the best home insurance companies overall for over a decade and has been number one for claims satisfaction for 21 of the last 23 years.
-It has some of the cheapest rates among major insurance companies for policies including a hurricane deductible.
+It has been at the top J.D.
+Power’s list of the best home insurance companies overall more than 10 times and has been No. 1 for claims satisfaction more than 20 times.
+It has some of the cheapest rates among major insurance companies for policies, including a hurricane deductible.
 Although it doesn’t participate in the NFIP’s WYO program, it assists customers in finding the flood insurance they need through the NFIP or a private flood insurer.

 Pros: